Preston boss Westley claims four players leaked team and tactics

-Preston boss Graham Westley has claimed that four of his squad leaked the team's tactics to Sheffield Wednesday ahead of
+Preston boss Graham Westley has claimed that four of his squad leaked the team's tactics to Sheffield Wednesday ahead of their 2-0 defeat on Saturday.

 After the game, the 44-year-old said the Owls bench had told him that they had known about Preston's line-up and game-plan before kick-off.